christ-resurrected/gospel-tracts/tract_A6_2s.typ

   Just as Jesus humbled Himself in *obedience* even to the point of death on a cross, was buried, and rose on the third day, we must also follow His example and take up our own cross, humble ourselves and turn away from our sins in true *repentance*, bury the old life of sin in baptism, and be raised to a new life by receiving the Holy Spirit #see[John 3:3-7; Acts 2:38, 3:19, 5:32, 8:15-17].

-  With our sins forgiven, we enter into a supernatural relationship with God, walking humbly with Him and *keeping* His commandments to the very end #see[Matthew 24:13; Gal.2:20, 5:22-25; Titus 2:11-14; Heb.
-5:9].
+  With our sins forgiven, we enter into a supernatural relationship with God, walking humbly with Him and *keeping* His commandments to the very end #see[Matthew 24:13; Gal.2:20, 5:22-25; Titus 2:11-14; Heb.5:9].
   This is eternal life #see[John 17:3].

   #qr-footer(text-col-width: 70%)